I wrote this up this morning for Mapstalgia; cross-posting it here as well.

-But if I made it up but then pretended it was someone else’s factoid, step two would have been to repeat that fiction so often that I’d forget, at least on the surface, that I’d made it up.
+But if I made it up but then pretended it was someone else’s factoid, step two would have been to repeat that fiction so often that I’d forget, at least on the levitra canadian pharmacy surface, that I’d made it up.
 Fake it till you make it.
-And so now here I am, a quarter of a century later, not sure where the the best choice order cialis from canada story came from and feeling obliged to call my younger self a liar, because it’s the best bet.
+And so now here I am, a quarter of only today viagra online a century later, not sure where the story came from and feeling obliged to just try! purchasing cialis with next day delivery call my younger self a liar, because it’s the best bet.

 But the story.

 The story goes like this: once upon a time, some kid had an idea for a game, an idea about an outer space bounty hunter with a gun for a hand who killed space monsters and defeated a weird monster in a jar.